Swimming pool leak detection Frequently Asked Questions

 Pop-ups can definitely develop a leak, just like any other pool pipe.
 Actually, in-floor cleaning system adds at least five or six more pipes to your pool equipment, and for the most part these pipes run under the pool floor.
 So, even though pop ups work great when it comes to cleaning your pool (at least they should if they work properly) they do add to the pool system complexity and pools with pop-ups are more prone to developing leaks.
 Now, some pool professionals might disagree on that, but from our experience, pools with pop-ups simply have more plumbing and spots to develop a leak over time, and they tend to do so.

 Pool leak repairs can range from simple plaster patches that cost couple of hundreds of dollars to expensive crack injections, skimmer replacements and underground repairs that can cost upwards of few thousand dollars, but on average are around $1,500.
-Most costly repairs can occur on pools where thin PVC or flexible PVC was used and a pipe needs to be re-laid, so we need to run a brand-new pipe from pool equipment to the pool through dirt and concrete.
-Don’t be alarmed, this is a rare occurrence and in majority of pools we test for leaks, don’t actually find a broken pipe or pipe that needs to be replaced.
+Most costly pool leak repair can occur on pools where thin PVC or flexible PVC was used and a pipe needs to be re-laid, so we need to run a brand-new pipe from pool equipment to the pool through dirt and concrete.
+Don't be alarmed, this is a rare occurrence and in majority of pools we test for leaks, don't actually find a broken pipe or pipe that needs to be replaced.

 Some of the work we do is plumbing pressure testing, pipe break locating, underground pipe repair, winter diving and shell leak inspection.
 While a person that cleans pools sometimes might engage in these activities, we do this every day and have tremendous amount of experience doing leak detections.
 Your pool guy's main job is to keep the pool sparkling clean and to maintain your pool equipment, not to chase underground leaks he's not equipped to find.
 We actually work with many pool maintenance companies and detect leaks on their pools and we often get recommended to home owners from their pool guys.